Table of contents

 3. Activering van de webhook:

-• Once the purchase is complete, the server activates a webhook by sending a request to the configured webhook URL.
+• Once the purchase is completed, the server activates a webhook by sending a request to the configured webhook URL.
 This request contains important information about the purchase, such as the order number, amount, products purchased, and so on.

 4. Processing by the analysis platform: